blxl909/path-tracing-svgf/README.md

 ## TODO
 1、add some documents to full explain how to implement it
 2、add Cmake file
-3、refactor code, now it's a litte bit messy
+3、refactor code, now it's a little bit messy